Liliyalexx/quiz_Game/README.md

    - The application maps the topic to a category and fetches relevant questions.

 ### 2. **Character Selection**
-   - Users can choose a character (e.g., 🐶, 🐱) to represent them during the quiz.
+   - Users can choose a character (e.g., 🐶, 🐱) to represent timer during the quiz.

 ### 3. **AI-Generated Questions**
    - Questions are generated dynamically using the **OpenAI API**.
-   - Each question includes 4 options, with one correct answer.
+   - Each question includes 4 options with one correct answer and 2 options with true or false answers.

 ### 4. **Timer**
    - A 20-second timer is displayed for each question.